ChorusOne/dynalock/README.md

 - OS scheduler preempts the process due to a hardware interrupt or thread quantum depletion.

-Given that respecting a deadline is a hard problem, it becomes apparent that there are certain tradeoffs that we have to chose from.
+Given that honoring a deadline is a hard problem, it becomes apparent that there are certain tradeoffs that we have to chose from.
 For some applications availability is critical, for others consistency violations are world ending.
 Dynalock leases allows us to find a fine-grained balance between these two extreme